 Pupil weights are used in Vermont's education funding formula to account for potentially higher or lower costs of educating certain students.
 Pupil weights play a role in local homestead education property tax rates, but do not directly impact the amount of funding a school district receives.
+A school district will always receive its locally-approved budget.
 The following section explains pupil weights in greater detail and how they fit into Vermont's education funding formula.